By Carla Black, MFT

 There is a perpetual state of emptiness in the psyche of a person with Borderline Personality Disorder.
 A colleague of mine described it by saying, “It’s as though they’re made of chicken wire and everything just falls through.”
 You can discuss issues with a person with Borderline Personality Disorder , and if you catch him/her on a good day, he/she can seem to take your thoughts, relationship issues, etc. in.
 You’re excited because you feel you finally got through to him or her.
 Hooray!
 You finally made headway!
 Sadly, it doesn’t stick, and it’s as though you never had the discussion in the first place.

 People with this disorder are impulsive, paranoid, and often suicidal.
 Because they feel so empty inside, they are the people who often self-mutilate in order to feel, to release their tension .
 They are often narcissistic and lack boundaries .
 They can be incredibly unthinking and cruel , but if you commit the smallest of slights against them, they are deeply, deeply wounded .
 One doesn’t expect this kind of extreme sensitivity from someone who has no trouble saying extremely hurtful things to another person.

-At their core BPD people feel unlovable, and they constantly struggle with feelings of abandonment and engulfment.
+At their core BPD people feel unlovable, and they constantly struggle with both feelings of abandonment and engulfment.
 A title of a book I read summed it up nicely, “I Hate You, Don’t Leave Me”.
 There is always that underlying feeling of ambivalence in the person with BPD.
 As a result, they always have one foot in and one foot out of the door.
-If you are in a relationship with a person who sounds like this, I suggest you end it as soon as possible or get help for that individual.
+If you are in a relationship with a person who sounds like this, I suggest you end it as soon as possible or get help for them ((if they’re your child) or yourself.
 Otherwise you will never feel at peace.